jqhoogland/rationalia-starter/LW/Posts/There are no "bad people".md

 chapter: Half monkey, half god
 synchedAt: '2022-08-30T08:16:32.891Z'
 ---

-# There are no "bad people"
+# There Are No "bad people"